CtrlK

 Actionability

 Tool names and parameter lists are concrete and specific, which is good.
-However, there are no executable code examples or concrete JSON payloads for alert rule conditions/actions/filters, which are described as having 'specific JSON schemas.'
-The ID resolution patterns use pseudocode rather than actual tool call examples.
-The skill describes rather than demonstrates for the more complex workflows.
+However, there are no executable code examples or copy-paste ready tool invocations with actual parameter structures.
+The alert rule creation section mentions 'specific JSON schemas' for conditions/actions/filters but doesn't provide any examples, and the ID resolution patterns use pseudocode rather than actual tool call examples.

 2 / 3